frejanordsiek/hdf5storage/README.rst

        stored as ``np.uint16`` in UTF-16 encoding.
 Otherwise, it is just written as ``np.bytes_``.
 ..
 [4] All keys must be ``str``.
+..
+[5] Container types are only supported if their underlying dtype is
+       supported.
+Data conversions are done based on its dtype.

 This table gives the MATLAB classes that can be read from a MAT file, the first version of this package that can read them, and the Python